Local community fund

 Our way of giving back to local communities

 As a member, every time you shop at Co-op, 1% of what you spend on selected own-brand products and services goes to the Co-op Local Community Fund.

 Co-op members have helped raise over £14 million for local causes.

 This money, together with money from carrier bag sales, supports projects close to where you live.

 Select your cause

 If you're a member you can choose a local cause you want your 1% to go to.

-If you want to be one of our local causes then you'll be able to apply for the next round from late June.
-Check back nearer the time for more details.
+If you want to be one of our local causes then you can now apply for our next round of funding, which will start in November.

 How our members are making a difference